ekhlebus/ml-zoomcamp/05-deploying_ML_model/README.md

     ```
     Or open it in a browser: http://localhost:9696/ping

+* **ping2.py**
+    Python script for making simple ping-pong app as web service using FastAPI.

+    FastAPI has nice feature!
+Look at http://localhost:9696/docs and see what functions/endpoints we have in our application.
+Also, there we can see the description of our function and we can "Try it out" there.

 * **predict.py**
     Python script for wrapping the **churn_prediction.py** script into a Flask app (serving the churn prediction model with Flask).